Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 In addition to the art walk, visitors can also explore the town’s museums.
 The Ely-Winton Historical Society Museum is a must-visit for anyone interested in the town’s history.
 The museum features exhibits on the town’s mining and logging industries and displays on the area’s Native American history.
-Another popular museum is the North American Bear Center and Wildlife Art Museum, which features exhibits on the area’s natural history and showcases the work of local wildlife artists.
+Several other museums exist around town, but their websites are currently unstable.

 Folk art and Sacred Music

 For those interested in performing arts, the Ely Folk School offers a variety of classes and workshops on traditional arts and crafts.
 However, you won’t see much fine art in the area.
 Visitors learn everything from woodworking and blacksmithing to knitting and basket weaving.
 The Sacred Heart Music Center is another popular venue for performing arts in Ely.
+Again, the website remains unstable.
 The center hosts annual concerts and events featuring local and national performers.